ForgeRock/tntp-pingone-credentials/docs/RemoveWallet/Readme.md

-# PingOne Credentials Remove Wallet
+# PingOne Credentials Remove Wallet node

-The PingOne Credentials Remove Wallet node lets administrators create a Journey which removes a paired digital wallet from the PingOne user.
+The PingOne Credentials Remove Wallet node lets you create a journey to remove a paired digital wallet from the PingOne user.

 ## Compatibility